 Working with First Nations

-Our operations overlap with numerous traditional First Nations territories in British Columbia.
+Our operations overlap with numerous First Nations’ traditional territories in British Columbia.
 We are committed to the development of mutually beneficial opportunities for First Nations participation in our planning and operations, including economic development, procurement, education and employment.

 Examples of successful business arrangements with First Nations, include those with Ktunaxa, Lheidli T’enneh, Moricetown, Cheslatta, McLeod Lake, Bonaparte, Blueberry River, Doig River, Halfway River, Prophet River, Saulteau, Wet’suwet’en and West Moberly First Nations, to name a few.
 In 2017, the value of our business relationships with First Nation enterprises was $53 million, including various contracts, licenses, logging services, employment, purchase agreements and other business.
 Our First Nations Working Group continues to make progress in expanding partnerships with First Nations.

 Our corporate strategy is built on a foundation of respect for First Nations and an interest in opening up opportunities both through training, employment and business activities, and through understanding of the growing involvement of First Nations in the resource sector.